256.794.8075

 • Minimal disruption compared to backyard units

-Many people believe garage shelters only work in newly built homes, but most Alabama homes can be retrofitted.
-Both above-ground and underground models are versatile, adaptable, and suitable for a wide range of properties.
+Many people believe garage shelters only work in newly builthomes, but most Alabama homes can add a saferoom to an existing garage.

 Step 1: Understanding the Features That Matter Most